Synthesis of Data Word Transducers: Synthesis of Register Transducers

-\paragraph{Synthesis from Data-Free Specifications} If in the latter definitions of the problem, one considers specifications defined by \ra with no registers (i.e. Mealy machines), and implementations defined by \srt with no registers, then the data in data-words can be ignored and we are back to the classical reactive synthesis setting, for which important results are known: \begin{thm}\cite{BuLa69} Given a (data-free) specification $S$ defined by some (register-free) nondeterministic parity automaton, the realisability problem of $S$ by (register-free) transducers is \textsc{ExpTime}-complete. \end{thm} \begin{proof} Easiness was first established in~\cite{BuLa69} and~\cite{PnuRos:89}.
+If in the latter definitions of the synthesis problem, one considers specifications defined by \ra with no registers (i.e.\ parity automata), and implementations defined by \srt with no registers, then the data in data-words can be ignored and we are back to the classical reactive synthesis setting, for which important results are known: \begin{thmC}[\cite{BuLa69}] The realisability problem of (data-free) specifications given as (register-free) nondeterministic parity automata by (register-free) transducers is {\normalfont\textsc{ExpTime}}-complete. \end{thmC} \begin{proof} The upper bound was first established in~\cite{BuLa69} and~\cite{PnuRos:89}.
 Hardness is folklore, but a proof in the particular case of finite words (easily adapted to the $\omega$-word setting) can be found in~\cite[Proposition 6]{DBLP:conf/icalp/FiliotJLW16}. \end{proof}